-Once an application is lodged, the Applicant is required to pay the Application Fee to the Department of Education, Skills and Employment.
+Once an application is lodged, the Applicant is required to pay the Application Fee to the Department of Education.
 Applications will be assessed within 90 days of receipt of the application fee.
 If further information is required this will extend the assessment period by a further 60 days after the deadline given for the provision of the additional information.

 Please email the FEE-HELP team at email@example.com to initiate payment of your Application Fee.